-Another interesting part of the contract is that you, as an investor, can request the provider repurchases your assignment.
+Another interesting part of the contract is that you can request the loan company to repurchase your assignment.
 Having this as part of the contract increases the trust in Bondster’s services.

 We also had a look at Bondster’s assignment agreement and haven’t found any suspicious clauses here.

 We should also point out that Bondster will inform its users at least 30 days before the platform introduces changes to its terms and conditions.

 That's very good news, as many platforms change their terms and conditions as they wish.

 Currently we have no knowledge about potential red flags.

 Before you start investing you should define your investment period - how long do you want to invest?

 There are also other factors that you should be thinking about such as the securities and returns.